-What is a Training or Development Specialist?
+What Does it Take to Be a Training or Development Specialist?

 - Select and assign instructors to conduct training.